 Also troubling is the fact that as the Negro Governor story has been passed down through generations, each iteration has been further sanitized.
 Early accounts were full of racist terminology, written in a highly patronizing manner, and contemptuous of blacks who participated in Election Day activities.
 There was no outrage at the use of violence, however.
 After all, slaves were property to be bought and sold.

 Even on the very rare occasion where a writer consulted former slaves to record their recollections, there is no assurance of their accuracy, and no guarantee the stories were not sugar-coated for the benefit of the white interviewer, telling him what he wanted to hear.

 Yet today, we are informed that “the black community in Connecticut had its own parallel government during the colonial and early American period,” according to one recent newspaper feature.

-Consciously or not, the Negro Governor myth diminishes Hartford’s real complicity in the practice of slavery.
+Consciously or not, the Negro Governor myth diminishes Connecticut’s real complicity in the practice of slavery.

 This story appears in my book Wicked Hartford (The History Press, 2016)